-But after our recent trip to the city of Clayton, Georgia– my first since the mid 1990s– we believe this gem of Northeast Georgia also deserves a place near the top of that list.
+But after our visits to the city of Clayton, Georgia, we believe this gem of Northeast Georgia also deserves a place near the top of that list.

 The extensive list of terrific things to do in Clayton GA was much more than we could tackle during our week-long visit to this burgeoning Rabun County hotspot.